Center for Applied Ethics and Philosophy

 Research subject | Theories and Methods in Religious Studies.
 History of the Comparative Study of Religion.
 Spirituality and Religion.
 Bioethics Research including Perspectives of Death and Life Studies. | |

-Deputy Director : Tomohiko Kondo
+Deputy Director : Kengo MIYAZONO

 (Associate Professor, Division of Humanities / Research Group of Philosophy and Religious Studies / Laboratory of Philosophy and Ethics)